Skip to content

 Your business needs a sales process

 I'm going to start with why every business should have a sales process and the disadvantages of not having a sales process in the first place.
 Also, we will spend time looking at prospecting.
-Prospecting is obviously the initial engagement.
+Prospecting is the initial engagement.
 The very first conversation that every prospect has with the first point of contact in that given business.
-I'm going to look at the sales process from my perspective, we'll be covering five specific stages from the very first interaction to the point that you actually send a quote or send an activation link.
+I'm going to look at the sales process from my perspective, we'll be covering five specific stages from the very first interaction to the point that you send a quote or send an activation link.

 I'm going to look at a couple of sales metrics that every sales professional should be familiar with.
 If you haven’t done it, I'm going to highlight the reasons why you should do it.